Photobook Community Meta-list 2025

 > the List of Lists

-The List of Lists and List-makers will get an update as soon as I receive or find a new year-end list.
-This way you can, if you wish, check if I have seen a certain lit before you send it.
-You can send them to my Substack, Instagram, Facebook or to viorys at gmail.
+The List of Lists and List-makers will be updated as soon as I receive or find a new year-end list.
+If a list is missing, please let me know.
+You can contact me on Substack, Instagram, Facebook or at viorys@gmail.
 Let’s rock this party together!

 Elin Spring and Suzanne Révy